 In that case, the veteran’s doctor must fill out the A&A form and submit that to the VA.
 If the VA agrees that he meets the A&A criteria, they will start paying him the difference between his income and the higher A&A income limit under the Pension program.

 Misconception #2: You can’t get A&A if you are receiving VA Disability Compensation.
 Truth: Again, not true.

 It’s more understandable that veterans miss this fact if they are researching A&A on the VA website, as almost everything you read about A&A is related to how it applies to VA Pension.
 But the reality is that, if your mesothelioma is service related, and you are in need of A&A, the VA will actually pay you a little more than $700 per month, in addition to the disability pay you are receiving for your mesothelioma.

 The reason this is often overlooked is because on the Disability Compensation section of the VA’s website, there is no dedicated A&A section.
 Instead, it’s rather tucked away in the Special Monthly Compensation (SMC) section which is usually thought of as a benefit only available to veterans who have lost both legs, both hands, both arms, both eyes, etc. But if you look further into the SMC section is says: “For Veterans, Special Monthly Compensation is a higher rate of compensation paid due to special circumstances such as the need of aid and attendance by another person…”

-Part of the problem is that the VA manual is written by a bunch of lawyers…so many VA benefits are very complicated and generally difficult to understand.
+Part of the problem is that the VA manual is written by lawyers, so many VA benefits are very complicated and generally difficult to understand.
 Compounding the problem is the way in which the VA explains these benefits on their website.
 This is why if you are going to file any type of VA claim for your mesothelioma, you need the assistance of a VA Accredited Representative like myself.

-If you still have questions or want my assistance in filing a VA Claim, give me a call at1-877-404-9992
+If you still have questions or want our assistance in filing a VA Claim, give us a call at (877) 450-8973.